 - SilentKnight

-- No Fix - reverted to Sonoma
+- No fix — reverted to Sonoma and sold it

-- Cost of ownership - Mac Mini (2018) - under a fiver a week
+- Cost of ownership — Mac Mini (2018)

-- What about my Intel VM's?
+- What happened to my Intel VMs?

 Understanding the macOS Sequoia 15.3.2 update

-Download the macOS installer from Apple
+Downloading the macOS installer directly from Apple

 Installer is damaged